Sundar Menon

-Sundar Menon is a GCC based Indian entrepreneur, and the founder of The Sun Group International.
-He was honored with Padmashri award by the Government of India in the year 2016, for his contribution in the field of Social Work.
+Sundar Menon (born 1962) is a GCC-based Indian entrepreneur, and the founder of The Sun Group International.

 Early life and education

-Sundar Menon was born in 1962 to Mr.M.C.S Menon and Mrs Jaya Menon.
-He graduated in Economics, and further acquired an MBA.
-The European Continental University(EUC-USA) awarded him with an Honorary Doctorate for his contributions towards the economic development of GCC, in 2015.
+Sundar Menon was born in 1962.
+He graduated in economics, and further completed an MBA.
+The European Continental University (EUC-USA) awarded him with an Honorary Doctorate in 2015 for his contributions towards the economic development of the GCC.